 In 2002, North Point Press published my edition of The Essays of Henry D. Thoreau .
 The book differs from earlier editions of Thoreau in two ways: it is the first to put his essays in the actual order of their composition, and the first to annotate all of them.

-The book's annotations have some maddening holes that I have been trying to fill ever since.
+The book's annotations, as published, have some maddening holes that I have been trying to fill ever since.
 In the summer of 2002, the Thoreau Society Bulletin published a list of these "Thoreau Puzzlers," and in the Winter 2004 issue a number of "Solutions" appeared, ones that I and other members of the Society had figured out.

-As a supplement to my Thoreau edition, what follows is a list of solved annotation puzzles, followed by a short list of what remains unsolved.
+As a supplement to my Thoreau edition, what follows is a list of all the solved annotation puzzles.
 These are arranged as the book is arranged, by essay in order of composition.
-The page numbers refer to the 2002 North Point printing of The Essays, and the catchphrases indicate what passage is at issue.
+The page numbers refer to the 2002 North Point printing of The Essays , and the catchphrases indicate what passage is at issue.